pluralsh/polly/docs/liquid_filters.md

 Implementation: github.com/Masterminds/sprig/v3.mustFromJson

 ##  mustHas
 Checks if a list has a particular element.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.

 Implementation: github.com/Masterminds/sprig/v3.mustHas

 ##  mustInitial
+Compliments `last` by retuning all but the last element.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.